-A closed primary election consisting of two parties (Republican, Democratic), three precincts, and 16 contests (14 partisan contests and 2 referendums - 8 "Vote for One", 1 "Vote for no more than Two", 3 "Vote for no more than Three", 1 "Vote for no more than Four" and 1 "Vote for no more than Fifteen") was run utilizing Electionware, Express Vote 2.1, Express Vote XL, DS200, DS450 and DS850.
+A closed primary election consisting of two parties (Republican, Democratic), three precincts, was run utilizing Electionware, ExpressVote 2.1, ExpressVote XL, DS200, DS450 and DS850.
 Referendum contests were added to test the generation of non-partisan ballots.
+The Republican ballot contained 10 "vote for one" contests, 1 vote for "no more than two" contest, 4 "vote for no more than three" contests, 1 "vote for no more than four" contest, and 1 "vote for no more than fifteen" contest, as well as 2 referendums.
+The Democratic ballot contained 11 "vote for one" contests, 1 "vote for no more than two" contest, 1 "vote for no more than three" contest, 5 "vote for no more than four" contests, 1 "vote for no more than fifteen" contest, as well as 2 referendums.
+The non-partisan ballot contained 2 referendum questions.
 The Functional Examiner validated compliance of the system to Sections 1101-A and 1107-A(2), (5)-(11), 25 P.S. §§ 3031.1, 3031.7(2), (5)-(11).
 No issues or anomalies were experienced during these tests, and the objective criteria established in the test protocols were met.

-A general election consisting of four parties (Republican, Democratic, Green and Libertarian), three precincts (one of which was a split precinct), and 16 contests (13 partisan contests, 1 non-partisan and 2 retention contests, 9 "Vote for One", 1 "Vote for no more than Two", 3 "Vote for no more than Three", and 1 "Vote for no more than Fifteen") was run utilizing Electionware, ExpressVote 2.1, ExpressVote XL, DS200, DS450 and DS850.
-The Functional Examiner examined the compliance of the system to Sections 1101-A and 1107-A(2)-(8), (10)-(11) and (13), 25 P.S. §§ 3031.1, 3031.7(2)-(8), (10)-(11) & (13).
+A general election consisting of four parties (Republican, Democratic, Green and Libertarian), three precincts (one of which was a split precinct), and 21 contests: 19 contests and 2 retention questions were run utilizing Electionware, ExpressVote 2.1, ExpressVote XL, DS200, DS450 and DS850.
+The contests included 10 "vote for one" contests, 2 "vote for no more than two" contests, 6 "vote for no more than three" contests, and 1 "vote for no more than fifteen" contests.

+The Functional Examiner examined the compliance of the system with Sections 1101-A and 1107-A(2),(4), (5), (6), (7), (8), (10)-(11) and (13), 25 P.S. §§ 3031.1, 3031.7(2),(4), (5), (6), (7), (8), (10)-(11) and (13).

-The Functional Examiner included test cases to validate Sections 1107-A(16) and (17), 25 P.S. §§ 3031.7(16) & (17), that mandate voting systems to generate zero proof reports and correctly handle over-votes during the election runs.
+The Functional Examiner included test cases to validate Sections 1107-A(16) and (17), 25 P.S. §§ 3031.7(16) & (17), which mandate voting systems generate zero proof reports and correctly handle over-votes during the election runs.
 The remainder of the requirements of 25 P.S. §§ 3031.7(16) and (17) were validated by the Functional Examiner during the Security/Penetration Analysis.

 Election definitions for both primary and general elections were created within Electionware, and transport media was created to populate ExpressVote 2.1, ExpressVote XL, DS200, DS450 and DS850.
-Polls were opened and ballots were marked manually, as well as electronically via the ExpressVote 2.1 in Marking mode, then tabulated through the polling place DS200 scanner.
+Polls were opened and ballots were marked manually and tabulated through the polling place DS200 scanner.
 Ballots were marked and tabulated utilizing the polling place ExpressVote 2.1 in Tabulator mode and the ExpressVote XL devices.
-All ballots (hand marked, ExpressVote 2.1 in Marking mode, ExpressVote 2.1 in Tabulator mode, and ExpressVote XL) created were then tabulated through the DS450 and DS850.
-Thus, each ballot was tabulated three times.
+Ballots from the ExpressVote 2.1 and ExpressVote XL were scanned through the polling place DS200.
+All ballots created (hand-marked paper ballots and ExpressVote 2.1 and ExpressVoteXL machine-marked ballots), were then scanned through the DS450 and DS 850.
+Thus, each hand-marked paper ballot was tabulated a total of three times, once for each scanning device; and each machine-marked ballot (ExpressVote 2.1 and ExpressVote XL), was tabulated a total of four times.

 The Functional Examiner used English and Spanish ballots for the test.
 Reports were generated after closing polls and results were validated against expected results.
-Each specific hardware and software component was tested for compliance with the required sections of the Election Code.
+Each specific hardware and software component were tested for compliance with the required sections of the Election Code.